 The most obvious threat to your plant isn’t always the most dangerous one.
 While a thief breaking through a fence is a real concern, the bigger risks are often the ones you can’t see.
-A disgruntled employee with access to sensitive data, a vendor with weak cybersecurity, or a hacker targeting your production controls can cause far more damage.
-A modern manufacturing facility security plan must look beyond the perimeter.
-It requires a deep understanding of internal threats, digital vulnerabilities, and supply chain risks.
-This guide will help you identify these hidden weak spots and build a robust, multi-layered defense that protects your intellectual property and your reputation.
+A disgruntled employee, a vendor with weak cybersecurity, or a hacker targeting your production controls can cause far more damage.
+A modern manufacturing security plan must look beyond the perimeter.
+This is where manufacturing facility security AI helps bridge the gap, analyzing patterns a human eye might miss.
+This guide will help you identify these hidden weak spots and build a robust, multi-layered defense.

 Key Takeaways